 “Apple has a branding strategy that focuses on the emotions.
 The starting point is how an Apple product experience makes you feel.
 The Apple brand personality is about lifestyle; imagination; liberty regained; innovation; passion; hopes, dreams and aspirations; and power-to-the-people through technology,” explains Marketing Minds.

 Microsoft’s positioning has frequently focused on a direct comparison with Apple products.
 That tactic keeps Apple at the center of attention and doesn’t provide consumers with a Microsoft story that resonates with them.
-This Microsoft commercial is a good example:

 The takeaway for SaaS startups is the importance of creating a story or personality around your brand.
 Branding is an important aspect of standing out in a saturated market.